Vonage/vivid-3/docs/design/starts/getting-started.md

 ## Introduction

 This UI Kit is designed to be the Vonage Human Interface source of truth for designers and front-end engineers.
 Vivid Web Components (VWC) are libraries that developers use to implement your Vonage Design mockups.
-Vivid (VVD) includes components, tokens, themes and behaviors.
+Vivid includes components, tokens, themes and behaviors.

 [vivid.deno.dev](https://vivid.deno.dev/)